jaydeepw/poly-picker/README.md

 ```

-Declare the PolyPicker activity in your AndroidManifest.xml
+Declare the PolyPicker activity in your AndroidManifest.xml with some theme
+that is a descendent of AppCompat.

 ```xml